paiv/blog/_posts/2016-08-18-security-container-ios.md

 # When is Login shown

-Let's review when we show a Login screen:
+Let's review when do we show a Login screen:

 * first, when app is started for the first time, to obtain authentication token
 * second, when authentication token expired